Frequently Asked Questions

-Yes, if the course is not being used to meet CA; the course can not doubly count for CA & FISHN
+Yes, if the course is not being used to meet CA; the course can not double count for CA & FISHN

 Can an IC or CA course fulfill a POE requirement?

-Can an IC or CA course that is also designated as CW be doubly counted to meet IC/CA and CW?
+Can an IC or CA course that is also designated as CW be double counted to meet IC/CA and CW?
 Yes.
 If the course is designated CW it may meet IC/CA and CW.